benmvp/zero-to-react-minishop/src/02-state/README.md

 ### 2. Capitalize the message

 Add a button that when clicked will toggle the entire query message between being upper-case and normal case.

-## 🧠 Elaboration & Feedback

-After you're done with the exercise and before jumping to the next step, please fill out the [elaboration & feedback form](https://docs.google.com/forms/d/e/1FAIpQLScRocWvtbrl4XmT5_NRiE8bSK3CMZil-ZQByBAt8lpsurcRmw/viewform?usp=pp_url&entry.1671251225=Zero+to+React+with+Hooks+Minishop&entry.1984987236=Step+2+-+State).
-It will help seal in what you've learned.

 ## 📕 Resources